growilabs/growi-docs/docs/en/guide/features/search.md

 When a keyword is entered in the search bar, page paths that partially match the keyword are displayed as shown below.
 Those pages can be accessed from the results.

 By pressing the magnifying glass icon on the search bar or pressing the Enter (Return) key, pages containing the keywords in the page path or body will be displayed in a list.
-At this time, you can change the search range by selecting "All pages" or "Child pages below this hierarchy" from the dropdown on the left side of the search bar.
+Change the scope of the search by selecting "All pages" or "Only children of this tree" from the dropdown on the left side of the search bar.

 ![search2](./images/search2.png)